Yongyao/flight-booker/README.md

 ### How to Use Flight Booker
-1. Build the Project
+- Build the Project

 ```
 mvn clean install
 ```
-2.Use run.sh to execute the application:
+- Use run.sh to execute the application
 ```
 # Example: ./run.sh BOOK A1 2
 ./run.sh <ACTION> <SEAT_POSITION> <CONSECUTIVE_SEATS>